-O You pay Organ/tissue transplants (continued) Standard Option Value Plan Solid organ transplants are limited to: Coventry Transplant Network: 10% of the Plan's allowance; all Coventry Transplant Network: 10% of the Plan's allowance; all • Cornea charges over \$1,000,000 charges over \$1,000,000 • Heart PPO: 15% of the Plan's PPO: 20% of the Plan's • Heart/lung allowance; all charges over allowance; all charges over KidneyLiver \$200,000 \$200,000 LiverLiver/kidney Non-PPO: 30% of the Plan's allowance and any difference Non-PPO: 40% of the Plan's allowance and any difference Pancreas between our allowance and the between our allowance and the Kidney/Pancreas billed amount; all charges over \$100,000 billed amount; all charges over \$100,000 Lung: single, bilateral, lobar \$100,000 \$100,000 Intestinal transplants - small intestine small intestine with the liver small intestine with multiple organs such as the liver, stomach, and pancreas Autologous pancreas islet cell transplant (as an adjunct to total or near total pancreatectomy) only for patients with chronic pancreatitis Note: Corneal transplants are not part of the Coventry Transplant Network.
-Benefits will be paid as described on page 44.
+You pay Organ/tissue transplants (continued) Standard Option Value Plan Solid organ transplants are limited to: • Cornea • Heart Aetna Transplant Network: 10% of the Plan's allowance; all charges over \$1,000,000 Aetna Transplant Network: 10% of the Plan's allowance; all charges over \$1,000,000 Heart/lungKidney Network: 15% of the Plan's allowance; all charges over \$200,000 Network: 20% of the Plan's allowance; all charges over \$200,000 LiverLiver/kidneyPancreas Non-Network: 30% of the Plan's allowance and any difference between our allowance and the billed amount; all charges over Non-Network: 40% of the Plan's allowance and any difference between our allowance and the billed amount; all charges over Kidney/PancreasLung: single, bilateral, lobar \$100,000 \$100,000 Intestinal transplants isolated small intestine small intestine with the liver small intestine with multiple organs such as the liver, stomach, and pancreas Autologous pancreas islet cell transplant (as an adjunct to total or near total pancreatectomy) only for patients with chronic pancreatitis Note: Corneal transplants are not part of the Aetna Institutes of Excellence Program.
+Benefits will be paid as described on page 45.
 Note: Pancreas (only) transplants are covered for insulin dependent (or Type 1) diabetes mellitus when exogenous treatment with insulin is deemed ineffective by the Plan.